lalithrajrayappa/DegenToken/README.md

 ## Description

-In this module submission, I have created a smart contract which has all the ERC20 functionalities and an additional redeem function so that the items in the Degen store can be redeemed in exchange for tokens.
-For every item you redeem, the item number * 2000 tokens get burnt /deducted from the total supply.
+In this module submission, I have created a smart contract which has all the ERC20 functionalities and an additional redeem function so that the items in the Degen store can be redeemed in exchange for tokens and a double mint function which mints double the amount entered if the balance is between 500-1000 tokens.
+For every item you redeem, the item number * 250 tokens get burnt /deducted from the total supply.

 ## Getting Started